AB 32 Scoping Plan

 26, 2008 followed by more workshops in July and August, 2008.

-scoping plan was released on October 15, 2008 and
+The Proposed Scoping Plan was released on October 15, 2008 and considered

 re-approved by the Board, and includes the Final

-Supplement to the Scoping Plan Functional Equivalent Document (FED).
+Supplement to the Scoping Plan Functional Equivalent Document.